 CPS Children & Families

-Case Management for Children and Pregnant Women's Program is a Medicaid benefit for Medicaid eligible children with a health condition/health risk, birth through 20 years of age and high-risk pregnant women of all ages.
+Case Management Providers for Children and Pregnant Women is a Medicaid benefit for Medicaid eligible children with a health condition/health risk, birth through 20 years of age and high-risk pregnant women of all ages.
 The Case Management for Children and Pregnant Women’s program will help them gain access to medical, social, educational and other health-related services.
-For more information about the Case Management for Children and Pregnant Women's program or to get a case manager, call 1-877-847-837 or visit www.dshs.texas.gov/caseman/
+For more information about the Case Management for Children and Pregnant Women's program or to get a case manager, call 1-877-847-8377 or visit the HHS website.
+For more information:

 Services for children not in DFPS conservatorship and not covered by STAR Health Medicaid, as well as families can be found at the following links: